Refurbishment Finance for Historic Properties: Preserving Heritage with Funding

 Financing

 Few people have the cash to purchase a home.
 As a result, most real estate investors must use a bank loan to buy a real estate property.
 Before getting a loan, it is critical for people to assess whether they can afford additional monthly payments.
-Although a real estate property should produce monthly income, there may be months when a major repair is needed.
+Although a property should produce monthly income, there may be months when a major repair is needed.